Mayankjain2624/weather_app/README.md

-weather-app is my first project and i have made this using html,css and js.
+weather-app is my first project and i have made this using html,css and js..

 link- https://acurrate-weather.netlify.app/